virtualstaticvoid/heroku-buildpack-r/README.md

 The buildpack includes the following default process types:

 * R: Executes `R` in the chroot context
+* Rscript: Executes `Rscript` in the chroot context
 * web: Executes `run.R` to run Shiny in the chroot context
 * console: Executes `bash` in the chroot context, if needed for debugging.